lucasSaavedra123/Diffusional-Fingerprinting/README.md

 The other files in the repository are non-vital files which increase the convenience in running the example and using the libraries.
 The files `HMMjson`, `X_fingerprints.npy`, `X.pkl`, and `y.pkl` are pre-computed fingerprints, a pre-trained HMM model, and pre-simulated data which reduce the runtime of the example.
 If the user wish to generate their own data, any of these files may be deleted in which case the `Usage_example.py` will generate new instances of these files upon runtime.
 The repository also contains a `requirements.txt` showcasing a dependency setup in which the code ran.
+Also, there is an env file to install the environment require to run the code.
 It is expected that other versions for the required dependencies would work, but for example a 2.x version of iminuit is required over a 1.x version which will not run.